winglang/wing/docs/docs/02-concepts/03-compile-targets.md

 });
 ```

-In this example, we're want to sleep briefly for the Simulator target and for 30 seconds for cloud targets, this is done according to `WING_TARGET` environment variable.
+In this example, we want to sleep briefly for the Simulator target and for 30 seconds for cloud targets, this is achieved using the `WING_TARGET` environment variable.

 ## Compiler plugins